2016 Community Service Award Scholarship Banquet Honoring Tucson Attorney Dev Sethi

 Welcome to the Arizona Minority Bar Association (AMBA).
 AMBA was developed to further the interest, education and advancement of racial and ethnic minorities in law-related areas.
 AMBA was also developed to advance the awareness and availability of legal services specifically targeting racial and ethnic minorities and legal issues that impact such communities.
 Our goal with the annual banquet is to raise much-needed money for scholarships that support law students from underrepresented backgrounds and to promote diversity in the legal community.

-2016 NAKAMURA JUDICIAL WORKSHOP: Mark your calendars – FREE CLE!
-The Nakamura Judicial Workshop will be presented on FRIDAY, FEBRUARY 12, 2016 at 12PM at the University of Arizona Rogers College of Law.
-This workshop provides a look into life as a judicial officer and the judicial merit selection process.
-It includes presentations by judges and merit selection commission members.
-Lunch will be served at noon, allowing a good opportunity to meet commission members in an informal setting.
-It's Free, it's open to all, and it provides CLE credit.
-If you are interested in a judicial career, or are just curious about the process, you should attend.
-The Arizona Minority Bar Association (AMBA) is the featured sponsor, and other sponsors include Lewis Roca Rothgerber Christie, Kinerk Schmidt & Sethi, and PCBA.
-Please RSVP or direct questions to Erin Sunday at firstname.lastname@example.org or (520) 545-1663.
+2016 NAKAMURA JUDICIAL WORKSHOP: The Nakamura Judicial Workshop took place on FRIDAY, FEBRUARY 12, 2016 at 12PM at the University of Arizona Rogers College of Law.
+This workshop provided a look into life as a judicial officer and the judicial merit selection process.
+It included presentations by judges and merit selection commission members.
+It provided a total of 3 CLE hours.
+The Arizona Minority Bar Association (AMBA) wass the featured sponsor, and other sponsors included Lewis Roca Rothgerber Christie, Kinerk Schmidt & Sethi, and PCBA.
+Below are the materials for attendees' use.

 AMBA STUDENT-MENTORING PROGRAM: AMBA initiated a student mentor program allowing lawyers to work with a student while providing total flexibility to accommodate the lawyer's schedule and preferred time commitment.
 This program allows the attorney anything from a one-time visit to a regularly-designated meeting or a meeting occurring two-to-three times per year.
 The program also provides students an opportunity to observe lawyers at a court hearing/trial and, preferably, allows the student to visit a law office or other location of the lawyer's choosing.
 Lawyers will be paired with students from City High School located in downtown Tucson.
 City High has a diverse student body of which half would be the first in their families to go to college.
 City High will transport the students to and from the Court or location of the meeting.
 If you would like to learn more about the opportunity or volunteer, please contact Hon.
 Leslie B. Miller at firstname.lastname@example.org or (520) 724-9417.